ManticoreGamesInc/platform-documentation/src/api/world.md

 ### `RaycastAll`

 This example allows player's to damage other players that they are aiming at.
 This is done using World.RaycastAll(), which returns a table of hitResults.
 This means that if multiple players are in a line then all of those players will be damaged.
-A good usecase for this function would be for a laser gun.
+A good use case for this function would be for a laser gun.

 ```lua
 function OnBindingPressed(player, binding)